Ernest Whitington

-Ernest Whitington (1873 – 13 April 1934), known to his friends as "Ern", was a journalist in South Australia, who as "Rufus" wrote the popular Out among the People column in the Register and The Advertiser when those two newspapers were amalgamated.
+Ernest Whitington (1873 – 13 April 1934) was a journalist in South Australia, who as "Rufus" wrote the popular Out among the People column in the Register and The Advertiser when those two newspapers were amalgamated.

 Born in Adelaide, a member of the influential Whitington family, Ernest was the eldest son of Peter Whitington, Commissioner for Audit for South Australia, and grandson of William Smallpeice Whitington, a pioneer South Australian pastoralist.
 Ernest was educated at Whinham College, and his first job was with the Register as an office boy, but quickly impressed his fellow workers with his writing ability and personality.
-He had the gift of making lasting friends of interesting people from all walks of life; his range of interests was equally wide – he was especially fond of horses, dogs, birds, and flowers.
+He was a member of The Modern Pickwick Club (as was his brother Louis), and had the gift of making lasting friends of interesting people from all walks of life; his range of interests was equally wide – he was especially fond of horses, dogs, birds, and flowers.
 He was a prize-winning breeder of game birds, pointer dogs, and roses.
 He loved outdoor sports, was an authority on horse racing, and was an enthusiastic field shooter.

 He was also recognised as a discerning theatre and art critic; he was one of the first to recognise the genius in Will Ashton, Hans Heysen, Hayley Lever and H. Septimus Power, among others.
 He was welcomed as a thoughtful and entertaining reporter at country shows, and was given the responsibility of head of Hansard staff; this was in the days when newspaper staff were seconded to Hansard duties.
 He was promoted to sub-editor then chief of staff.